 ATLANTA — In a reinsurance agreement dispute between a reinsurer and an insolvent insurer, a Georgia federal judge on July 3 administratively closed the case pending arbitration proceedings (Gramercy Insurance Co. v.
 Contractor’s Bonding Ltd., No. 18-00304, N.D.
 Ga.).

-NEWARK, N.J. — A New Jersey woman on May 4 filed a personal injury lawsuit on behalf of herself and her son against the state’s insurance guaranty association for injuries sustained as pedestrians caused by an unidentified motor vehicle (Marianela Lucero v.
-New Jersey Property Liability Insurance Guaranty Association, et al., No. ESX-L-003210-18, N.J.
-Super., Essex Co.).
+PATERSON, N.J. — A New Jersey man sued the state’s insurance guaranty association in a New Jersey court on July 11 for personal injuries sustained when he was struck as a pedestrian by a vehicle (Arison Rodriguez v.
+New Jersey Property-Liability Insurance Guaranty Association, et al., No. PAS-L-002309-19, N.J.
+Super., Passaic Co.).

 TALLAHASSEE, Fla. — Finding that jurisdiction was “improvidently granted,” a majority of the Florida Supreme Court on July 5 discharged jurisdiction and dismissed an insured’s appeal of a lower court’s finding that his post-appraisal submission of increased costs with a state insurance guaranty association in a Hurricane Wilma coverage dispute is not a legally sufficient basis to reopen the appraisal or conduct a new appraisal (Orlando Noa v.
 Florida Insurance Guaranty Association, No. SC17-738, Fla.
 Sup., 2018 Fla.
 LEXIS 1375).